- Price: 290 USD (Confirmed)

 We also have a soldered reset bouton as well as a flash_BIOS button, always great for a CPU-less flash update..

 I do regret not seeing a Q-Code screen which would have refined our troubleshooting experience with greater precision.
 Especially when seeing that the budget of this board should amply suffice to add such an important feature.

 AURA Sync Effect

-All of the above are obviously fully customizable (and sync-able) though ASUS proprietary AURA software or ARMOURY Crate.
+All of the above are obviously fully customizable (and sync-able) through Gigabyte proprietary “FUSION” software.